Main page content

 How do I remove a deceased person from the register?

-If the death occured in the Yukon, you do not need to let us know.
-A few times a year Vital Statistics shares information on deceased Yukoners.
+A few times a year, Yukon Vital Statistics shares a list of Yukoners who died in the Yukon.
 We remove them from the list of electors.
 There can be delays in receiving updates.
-If you would like it done sooner, email the completed application

-To be added to the voter register, you must be:
+No. To be added to the voter register, you must have been a resident of the Yukon for at least 12 months, and be:

-Note: Although 16 and 17 year olds can be registered, they cannot vote until they are 18 years of age.
+*although 16 and 17 year olds can register, they will not be able to vote until they turn 18.

-I became a Canadian Citizen; can I register to vote?
+I just became a Canadian citizen; can I register to vote?

 Yes.
 Congratulations!
-You can register for the first time using the online registration application.
+You can register using the online registration portal.

 I am a permanent resident of Canada; can I register to vote?